WFBL: MOR, Hot Hits and Music of Your Life

-As network programming moved from radio to television in the 1950s, WFBL switched to a full service radio format of middle of the road music, news and sports.
+As network programming moved from radio to television in the 1950s, WFBL switched to a full-service radio format of middle of the road music, news and sports.

 From May 1979 to October 1980, WFBL, then known as "Fire 14," used consultant Mike Joseph's "Hot Hits" format as a Top 40 competitor to 1490 WOLF.
-The station dropped "Hot Hits" in October 1980 in favor of the then-emerging adult standards format called the "Music of Your Life."
+The station dropped "Hot Hits" in October 1980 in favor of the then-emerging adult standards format called the "Music of Your Life".
+In the early 1990s, the station also broadcast local call-in sports talk programming in late night to supplement the music format.
+During that era, future ESPN anchor Mike Tirico (then a sports anchor at WTVH-TV) was one of the station's sports talk personalities.

 The WFBL call sign (and standards format) later moved to 1050 AM in Baldwinsville, New York, (later WBVG) before returning to their original home at 1390.
 WFBL changed its call letters to WLLF on October 17, 1989, but returned to WFBL two weeks later.
-On September 21, 1993, it became WDCW, but returned once again to WFBL on December 1, 2003.
+On September 21, 1993, it became WDCW, owned by Don Crawford as one of around two dozen AMs and FMs across the nation broadcasting Christian programing on the Crawford network.
+The 1390 kilohertz call letters returned once again to WFBL on December 1, 2003.

 Talk and Oldies

 For a few years, when it was owned by Buckley Broadcasting, WFBL featured a line-up that closely mirrored its sister talk station, 710 WOR in New York City.
-This continued until April 7, 2008 at 6:00AM.
+This continued until April 7, 2008 at 6:00 a.m.

 At that time, WFBL switched formats from "Talk Radio 1390" to "Oldies 1390".
 It featured hits from the 1950s and 1960s.
-However, on October 12, 2009, the Oldies format moved to WSEN 1050 AM.
+However, on October 12, 2009, the oldies format moved to WSEN 1050 AM.
 With the move, WFBL returned to the talk radio format.